Skip to article frontmatterSkip to article content

 Format

-Each QEP is a Markdown file with YAML frontmatter (qep, title, author, status, type, created, discussion) followed by the sections in qeps/template.md: Summary, Motivation, Proposal, Alternatives considered, Rollout.
-The type field is one of:
+Each QEP is a Markdown file with YAML frontmatter (qep, title, author, status, type, created, discussion — plus version and its CI-stamped version-hash, which sit just after type once the QEP is first amended) followed by the sections in qeps/template.md: Summary, Motivation, Proposal, Alternatives considered, Rollout.
+The type field describes the kind of content the QEP carries:

 Alternatives considered